alanwhite/sub-lic-spec/spec.md

 3. New device receives fresh license token bound to new device ID
 4. Migration token cannot be reused

+## Section 7.4 - Lost Device Recovery

+**Replace existing content with:**

+**When device is lost/stolen:**
+1. User logs into portal
+2. Views list of enrolled devices
+3. Revokes the lost device certificate
+4. Generates new enrollment token for replacement device
+5. Enrolls replacement device

+**Device limit enforcement:**
+- If at device limit: Must revoke before enrolling new device
+- If under limit: Can enroll additional device directly

 ## 8. Server Implementation

 ### 8.1 Core Service Interfaces